JonathanCamargo/FundExperDuino/README.md

 FundExperDuino
 ==============

-Arduino scripts for Fundamentasl of experimentation course
+Arduino scripts for Fundamentals of experimentation course